Plugins are a feature to extend the capabilities of vCluster. They allow you to add custom functionality, such as:

 A plugin in its purest form is a Kubernetes operator that will have access to both the virtual cluster and the host cluster simultaneously.
 This is the main difference between a vCluster plugin and a regular Kubernetes operator that you would just install inside the vCluster itself.
 Given this dual access, the plugin is able to translate resources between both clusters, which is the basic building block of how vCluster works.

-Each plugin will run as a sidecar container inside the vCluster pod.
+Each plugin will run as a binary inside the vCluster syncer container.
+It is by default copied over from an init container.
 This is done to allow easier communication between vCluster and the plugins as well as provide certain capabilities such as high-availability out of the box.
-The plugin itself will contact the vCluster pod during startup to obtain the access credentials to the virtual and host cluster.
-The plugin controllers are started with these credentials, similar to how vCluster itself starts its resource syncers.
+The plugin itself uses go-plugin, which is used by many popular open-source projects to extend their functionality.
+The vCluster syncer container will call the plugin binary during startup and pass all relevant information to the plugin.
+The plugin controllers are then started with these credentials, similar to how vCluster itself starts its resource syncers.

 Resource syncing is the heart of vCluster which enables the virtual cluster to behave like an actual Kubernetes cluster.
 A Kubernetes controller that is responsible for resource syncing in vCluster is called a syncer.
 This controller reacts on changes to objects within the virtual cluster and on changes to objects within the host cluster.
 The syncer tries to map each virtual object to a physical object in the host cluster and then compares those.
 After it discovers a change, the syncer ensures that the virtual cluster object and the physical cluster object are aligned in the desired state, and if not, the syncer changes either one of those objects to reflect the desired state.